glic3rinu/passlib/docs/new_app_quickstart.rst

 This algorithm is probably the best choice for Google App Engine, as Google's production servers appear to provide native support via :mod:`crypt`, which will be used by Passlib.

 .. note::

-    References to this algorithm are frequently confused with a raw SHA-512 hash;
+    References to this algorithm are frequently confused with a raw SHA-512 hash.
-    while it uses SHA-512 as a cryptographic primitive, this algorithm's resulting password hash is far more secure.
+    While :class:`!sha512_crypt` uses the SHA-512 hash as a cryptographic primitive, the algorithm's resulting password hash is far more secure.

 PBKDF2
 ......